 By David Bertone, PT, DPT, OCS

-Dr. Bertone is a doctoral trained physical therapist and board-certified orthopedic clinical specialist by the American Board of Physical Therapy Specialties.
-He is president of db Orthopedic Physical Therapy with locations in Lincroft and Manalapan.
-Dr. Bertone can be reached at 732-747-1262 or email@example.com.
+Dr. Bertone is a doctoral trained physical therapist and board-certified in orthopedic rehabilitation by the American Board of Physical Therapy Specialties.
+He is president of db Orthopedic Physical Therapy and creator of ConcussionRXCare with locations in Lincroft and Manalapan.
+He is an adjunct professor at Rutgers University, teaching concussion management, and has lectured nationally on concussion management for physical therapists.
+Dr. Bertone can be reached at 732-747- 1262 or via email at firstname.lastname@example.org.